sonic-net/sonic-mgmt/docs/testbed/README.testbed.SmartSwitch.VsSetup.md

 <details>
 <summary>Optional: A small test to validate the topology</summary>
-The sender sciprt below inject some simple tcp packet to `eth0` on ptf docker, which connects to one of the T2 neighbor's bridge.The `10.0.0.37` was configured on the first front panel port on DPU neighbor.
+The sender sciprt below injects some simple tcp packets to `eth0` on ptf docker, which connects to one of the T2 neighbor's bridge.The `10.0.0.37` was configured on the first front panel port on DPU neighbor.

-Thus, the packets are supposed to be sniffed on `eth4` (binding to DPU) on PTF.

-    ```
     # sender.py
     from scapy.all import *
     from time import sleep